2016 CNUP Summer Undergraduate

 - A $3,500 stipend will be paid as follows: a $500 check will be provided at program orientation.
 The remaining $3,000 will be paid in two equal payments on June 30 and July 29, 2016.

 - Fellows will receive housing at no cost in a double-occupancy, on-campus dormitory.

-- Tickets will be provided to ride Port Authority public transportation buses.
+- Access cards will be provided to ride Port Authority public transportation buses.